 Very few people will argue against the notion that our healthcare system is in shambles; however, even fewer people have a legitimate plan for resolving the problem.
-Yesterday afternoon, two Baylor Med MD/MBA students gave a presentation for the last health policy elective session in which they provided their insight as to how focusing on primary care is the solution.
+Yesterday afternoon, two Baylor Med MD/MBA students presented for the last health policy elective session.
+They provided their insight as to how focusing on primary care is the solution.

 Primary care has never crossed my mind as a career possibility as I’ve been set on neurosurgery for quite some time.
-Surprisingly, this inclination towards specialty residencies is shared by the overwhelming majority of my class, and in comparison to previous years, the number of residents in primary care is gradually dwindling.
+Yet, surprisingly, this inclination towards specialty residencies is shared by the overwhelming majority of my class.
+Compared to previous years, the number of residents in primary care is gradually dwindling.
 The New York Times published a fantastic article addressing this very issue which I highly recommend.

 Now let’s consider a hypothetical scenario.
-You wake up one morning with unbearable pain localized to your upper left abdominal quadrant (stomach region).
+One morning, you wake up with unbearable pain localized to your upper left abdominal quadrant (stomach region).
 You’ve got two logical choices: visit a gastroenterologist (specialist) or your regular physician (primary care).
-You end up choosing the gastroenterologist because, after all, he/she has been trained to deal with abdominal symptoms for years.
+You end up choosing the gastroenterologist because, after all, they have been trained to deal with abdominal symptoms for years.
 After a plethora of expensive tests, you’re diagnosed with a mild case of stomach poisoning.
 What if the primary care physician could have told you this same diagnosis for less than half the cost?

 - The specialist had to take time to examine a relatively simple case.